tlabsau/terraform-aws-wordpress/README.md

 ## Introduction

-This repo represents a [terraform][https://www.terraform.io/] module to provision the needed resources to build wordpress website.
+This repo represents a [terraform][terraform-ref] module to provision the needed resources to build wordpress website.
 The repository contains the sourcefile for [tlabs][tlabs-ref] website, built using wordpress in docker, and terraform for infra-structure.

 - Read the full docs on [**how to use**][doc-ref]